netristech/TossUp/README.md

 ## Update
 > Use `./update` to execute script

-This script can be run to update the TossUp apps on the VMs to the latest version available on Github.
+This script can be run to update the TossUp app on the VMs to the latest version available on Github.
 Like the install script, a backup of the existing installation is automatically generated.